Antidote1911/arsenic/README.rst

 ^^^^^^^^^^^^^^^^^^^^^
 You can choose AES, Serpent or ChaCha20.

-- AES is the winner of the competition organized by the NIST.
+- AES is the winner of the competition organized by the NIST in 1997.
 He is approved by NSA for *"Top Secret"* classification level of the US governement organizations.
 - Serpent is the second finalist.
 It is more prudent and robust in this conception but AES is faster.
 - ChaCha20 is a new generation algorithm.
 It is extremly robust and fast than AES on standard architecture not optimized for AES.